 A typical day off piste skiing with Piste To Powder:

-In St. Anton the day starts with our meet up in ANTON CAFE (8.45) – right opposite the Galzig Bahn where you can grab a quick coffee or drink whilst meeting other members of your group .
+In St. Anton the day starts with our meet up OUTSIDE ANTON BAR (8.45) – right opposite the Galzig Bahn where you will meet other members of your group.
 You will meet your guide who will explain the plans for the day and provide you with safety equipment if you have requested this.
 Don’t forget to bring your backpack and helmet.

 We will headout at 9 am.
 Your guide will do a safety talk on the mountain and you will have a chance to practice with your transceiver.

 The fun then begins as your guide will take you to the best off piste snow and terrain for your ability.
 You will receive some technique guidance – the most in the lower level groups in order to improve your skill in the off piste.
 Much of the Off Piste is lift accessed but there may be some short hikes (20-30 minutes) to get you to the best powder – for these hikes you will use your rucksack to carry your skis which is why you need the ski carry straps.
 If you have skins and touring skis you are also welcome to use these in any of our groups.